leilaicruz/Experimental_Journal/journal/2020-12/2020-12-04-ylic133-ylic136-transformation-with-bem3d.md

 ## Next steps

 - Culture single colonies (6) per strain to freeze in glycerol stocks to check  later their integration with PCR.
+  - Only 1 colony from the 6 colonies has densely grown after 24 hours in 30C incubation.
+I stored that one from each strain in glycerol stocks.
+  - I stored the plates with the transformants and the restreaking of dbem3dnrp1 single colonies to regrow them after January. (coming back from my holidays :D)